Frequently Asked Questions About the Master Amateur Retriever Club . . .

 Question: What is MARC’s primary purpose?
-Answer: To promote amateur involvement in the AKC hunt test program and conduct a quality event once a year that showcases amateur handled dogs.
+Answer: To promote amateur involvement in the AKC Hunt Test Program and to conduct a quality event once a year that showcases amateur handled dogs.

 Question: How do I become a member of the MARC?
 Answer: MARC has developed a membership program which will include both club and individual memberships.
 Click Here to sign up!

 Question: How does a dog get qualified?
-Answer: The dog must pass 6 master tests when handled by an amateur within the qualifying year.
+Answer: The dog must pass four master tests (for 2020 and beyond) when handled by an amateur within the qualifying year.
 For the present, any club holding an AKC licensed or member Hunting Test for Retrievers and wishes its passes to be included in the MARC qualifying database is considered a MARC member for qualifying purposes.
 For Full Requirements, please see “HOW IT WORKS” page, HERE.

 Question: Can you provide an example?
-Answer: A dog run exclusively run by an amateur could qualify for both the MNRC and MARC events, subject to the qualifying time period with 6 passes.
-But a dog with 6 passes, 5 by amateur and 1 by a professional, would only qualify for the MNRC.
+Answer: A dog exclusively ran by an amateur could qualify for both the MNRC and MARC national events, subject to the qualifying time period with six passes.
+But a dog with six passes, five by amateur and one by a professional, would only qualify for the MNRC.

 Question: Can a non-owner or co-owner run multiple dogs at the Invitational?
-Answer: No handler may run more than 3 dogs that are not wholly owned by the handler, or a member of his or her immediate family.
+Answer: No handler may run more than three dogs that are not wholly owned by the handler or a member of his/her immediate family.

 Question: Is there a limit to the number of dogs an amateur can run?
 Answer: No, as long as the dog is wholly owned by the handler or his/her immediate family.

 Question: How will qualifications be tracked?
 Answer: Entry Express will track all qualifications.
 For events that use Entry Express the process will be automatic.
 The handler will identify as an amateur when entering the event and results will automatically be tabulated.
-Handlers should verify that their results will be submitted to Entry Express, in the event it is not on Entry Express.
+Handlers should verify that their hunt test pass(es) will be submitted to Entry Express in the event the event is not available on Entry Express.